SanketImmunoACT/ImmunoACT-Portfolio_Backend/README.md

 ---

-**Built with ❤️ by the ImmunoACT Development Team**
+**Built with ❤️ by the ImmunoACT Software Developer**

 *This backend service is designed to handle sensitive healthcare data with the highest standards of security and compliance.
-All development and deployment practices follow healthcare industry best practices and regulatory requirements.*#   I m m u n o A C T - P o r t f o l i o _ B a c k e n d  
+All development and deployment practices follow healthcare industry best practices and regulatory requirements.*#   I m m u n o A C T - P o r t f o l i o _ B a c k e n d 
+ 
  